 Soap Curl Techniques

 Soap curls, they look so crafty and creative.
 There are many techniques for making soap curls to embed into your soaps.
-The two methods I’ve tried are shaving blocks of prepared soap with a vegetable peeler, and pouring thin layers into a flat long mold.
-You can use the finished curls in several ways.
+The two methods I’ve tried are shaving blocks of prepared soap with a vegetable peeler and pouring thin layers into a flat long mold.
+You can use the finished curls to decorate in several ways.
 Such as embedding them in the bar or laying them vertically in the loaf.
 These methods can also work with cold process soap.

 Pouring thin method